 No matter how you spin it, you’re going to fork out a bit of cash to walk the majestic fairways of Pebble Beach Golf Links.
-However, there are cheaper ways to make your Pebble Beach golf trip a reality than dipping into your retirement savings to stay at the resort.
+However, there are ways to make the cost of a Pebble Beach golf trip a little more reasonable and avoid dipping into your retirement savings to stay at the resort.

 Here is my step-by-step guide to saving a lot of money on your Pebble Beach Trip: